riseupalex/CitComAI-Hub.github.io/docs/index.md

     ---

-    A set of useful tools compatible with MIM 1 & 2.
+    A set of useful tools compatible with MIMs.

     [:octicons-arrow-right-24: Learn more](./toolbox/index.md)